 Most key actions involve reaching out to people we believe are reluctant to interact with us—often for reasons we conjure.
 Some will turn us down, but you can’t know that until you ask.

 To reach your vision, instead of just trying to do everything, step back.
 Commit to a reasonable goal for the number of key actions you will take this month.
 This could be one, five, 20, or 200.
 It depends on the action.
 Stretch but not so far that you fall over.
-Once you know how many key actions you need to take in a month, establish a daily number, do those actions first.
+Once you know how many key actions you need to take in a month, establish a daily number and do those actions first.

 “Determine that the thing can and shall be done, and then we shall find the way.” —Abraham Lincoln.